veillette/physics-book/contents/ch3ProjectileMotion.md

 Blast a Buick out of a cannon!
 Learn about projectile motion by firing various objects.
 Set the angle, initial speed, and mass.
 Add air resistance.
 Make a game out of this simulation by trying to hit a target.

 <figure markdown="1">
-<iframe src="https://phet.colorado.edu/sims/html/projectile-motion/latest/projectile-motion_en.html" width="600" height="450"  allowfullscreen></iframe>
+<iframe loading="lazy" src="https://phet.colorado.edu/sims/html/projectile-motion/latest/projectile-motion_en.html" width="600" height="450"  allowfullscreen></iframe>
 <figcaption>
 Projectile Motion
 </figcaption>